The Top 10 Things I Learned in Culinary School

 Post Image

-Last week was my final week of culinary school.
-For the past 12 weeks I’ve learned so many things, from basic vegetable prep, to stocks, fish, meats, and pastry.
-I learned an incredible amount in the short time period, and could not be more thankful and enthusiastic about the whole experience.
+In the 12 precious weeks I spent in culinary school I learned so many things, from basic vegetable prep, to stocks, fish, meats, and pastry.
+It was an incredible amount of knowledge in such a short time period, and I could not be more thankful and enthusiastic about the whole experience.

 Learning how to read a recipe is arguably the most important thing you can learn as a new cook.
 It’s not about just reading directions and gathering ingredients.
 Chef always asked us to write out the recipe in our own words in class so that we would have a better understanding of what was needed.
 As you read a recipe, he said, you should start miming how the recipe will work in your own way.

-Remember: recipes are just guidelines, it is not necessarily the way you have to make something.
+And here’s a real mind-blowing tip I took with me: Recipes are just guidelines.
+It is not necessarily the way you always have to make something.

-This was the reason I wanted to come to culinary school.
+This was the reason I wanted to go to culinary school.
 In the beginning I took so many notes and always had my binder full of recipes out in class.
-At the end I simply watched the chef make things and knew that I could do what he was doing without writing everything down.
+By the end I simply watched the chef make things and knew that I could do what he was doing without writing everything down.

 This confidence comes from two things: Speed and patience.
 We worked under an incredibly tight schedule, so there wasn’t a lot of time to question yourself (a push that I needed).
-I also learned that some things simply need time to cook, and pushing the ingredients around in the pan isn’t going to help.
+I also learned that some things simply need time to cook, and pushing the ingredients around in the pan (a classic rookie move) isn’t going to help.
 Let it be.

 Everyone always talks about how important a good chef’s knife is, but a good paring knife is also really essential in any kitchen.
 Until culinary school, I’m embarrassed to say, I didn’t even own a paring knife.
 We used it in class all the time to cut and peel vegetables, trim out ugly spots on potatoes, and do any small work that a chef’s knife simply couldn’t.

-5. The superhero ingredients you should always keep in your kitchen.
+5. The four superhero ingredients you should always keep in your kitchen

-6. How to test and add thickness to sauces.
+6. How to test and thicken to sauces

-A word that is constantly thrown around in culinary school is nappe, or when you put sauce on the back of a spoon and run your finger through the sauce and it leaves its mark.
-This is how you know when something is thick enough.
+A word that is constantly thrown around in culinary school is nappe, There’s is a technique of testing a sauce for thickness.
+You coat the back of a spoon with your sauce and then run your finger through it.
+If that finger-swipe leaves a mark, your sauce has thickened to nappe — meaning it’s thick enough.

-If you need to add thickness to your sauce, we always used arrowroot, cornstarch, or agar agar.
+Not there, yet?
+You can use arrowroot, cornstarch, or agar agar to thicken a sauce further.
 A little at a time, you mix your powder with water and then add it the sauce.
 Continue doing this until you get to nappe.
+Now you’re on your way to making a thick, velvety béchamel sauce.

-7. How to tell when the oil is hot.
+7. How to tell when the oil is hot enough

-There’s many ways to tell when oil is hot enough to start cooking, but I learned a new one in culinary school.
-After you put the oil in the pan move the oil back and forth until you start seeing “the fingers” as one of my instructors called it.
+There are many ways to tell when oil is hot enough to start cooking, but I learned a new one in culinary school.
+After you put the oil in the pan, move the oil back and forth until you start seeing “the fingers” as one of my instructors called it.

-These “fingers” are the small streaks you’ll start noticing as you move the oil back and forth.
+These “fingers” are the small streaks you’ll see stretching across your pan as you move the oil back and forth.
 Works every time!

 8. Creativity comes from making do with what you have.